fbpx

 If you are able to salvage a substantial amount of existing brick at the point where the new room breaks through the existing walls, it is best to incorporate it randomly into the new materials so that it blends well and looks cohesive.
 “By off-setting the design, it is much easier for the brick to look as if it is a match because it is not located on the same plane,” advises Troy.
 “Interior corners create shadow lines and work with the light to help the brick appear more similar, even though it is not identical.”
 Additions to a brick home can be accomplished very successfully if you are prepared for some of the challenges of finding an appropriate brick match.

 If you are considering upgrading your home with an addition or have a renovation project in mind, you can set up a time with Troy to talk about the possibilities.
-You can also learn more about additions, kitchens, or other remodeling projects at an upcoming workshop.
 Check out the photo gallery or follow Normandy Remodeling on Facebook and Instagram for even more home tips and inspiration.

 Schedule an Appointment